 Hillary Bibicoff

-Hillary was chosen as one of Hollywood's "top new generation deal makers" by the Los Angeles Business Journal, has received a Woman of Achievement Award from the Women's Business Council, and has been profiled in various publications including the Los Angeles Daily Journal and The Angelos.
+Among other honors, Hillary was chosen as one of Hollywood's "top new generation deal makers" by the Los Angeles Business Journal, has received a Woman of Achievement Award from the Women's Business Counsel, and has been profiled in various publications including the Los Angeles Daily Journal and The Angelos.

-In addition to her role as a Governor, Hillary serves on the Advisory Committee for the UCLA Entertainment Law Symposium and on the Advisory Board for the Alliance of Women Directors.
+Hillary currently serves as a Governor of the Professional Representatives Peer Group of the Television Academy, as well as on Advisory Boards for the UCLA Entertainment Law Symposium and the Alliance of Women Directors.
 She is a past Board Member of Women in Film and Co-Chair Emeritus of the Women's Entertainment Network.
 She has authored articles on acquisition of rights for film and television and profit participations, and often gives lectures or serves as a panelist regarding various aspects of entertainment law.

 Hillary received her undergraduate degree from UCLA and her law degree from Loyola Law School, which she attended as the Burns Scholar, Loyola's highest academic scholarship.
 She received the National Association of Women Lawyers Award as the outstanding female graduate and went on to serve on Loyola Law School's Board of Governors for many years.